 There is this false notion that a lowball offer sets the floor in negotiations.
 Negotiations in real estate don’t work this way.

-The seller’s asking price is the fulcrum for negotiations.
+The seller’s asking price is the fulcrum of negotiations.
 Supply versus demand and comparative sales drive the contract price.

 There are other variables that your broker will research, such as neighborhood and schools.
 Skip this step and offer a competitive offer if you’re serious about buying.